colaberry/enterprise-data-readiness-ai-agents/chapter-01/chapter_1_complete.md

 **Insurance specialist:** "Your PPO plan covers cardiology consultations at 80% after $50 copay.
 Dr. Martinez is in-network.
 Estimated out-of-pocket: $50 copay + 20% of $200 = $90."

 **Orchestrator synthesis:** "Dr. Martinez has 3 openings today: 11:30am, 2:00pm, and 4:15pm.
-Your insurance covers this visit—you'll pay a $50 copay plus approximately $40 coinsurance (total ~$90).
+Your insurance covers this visit, you'll pay a $50 copay plus approximately $40 coinsurance (total ~$90).
 Would you like to book one of these times?"

 **Layer 6 (Observability):** Records multi-agent success
 → Orchestration latency: 2.3 seconds (within 3-second target for complex queries)